Skip navigation

 Department: Humanities

 I joined Northumbria University in 2019, having previously taught at Princeton University, Université Paris Nanterre, Science Po Paris and the Ecole des Hautes Etudes en Sciences Sociales.
-My research lies at the intersection of urban history, the environmental humanities, and the history of gender, body, and sexuality, with a focus on the 20th century.
-I am particularly interested in the history of Americans’ intense engagement with their coastlines, from the 19th-century beach-bathing boom until today’s climate crisis and its catastrophic consequences for coastal communities.
+My research lies at the intersection of environmental history, urban history, and the history of gender, body, and sexuality, with a focus on the 20th century.
+As a historian, I am fundamentallly interested in the everyday life, the mundane, the ordinary, things that we don't notice or question.
+This line of inquiry has fueled my first book on the history of beaches in Los Angeles which is also, more broadly, a history of the modern beach as a concept, a hybrid form of "nature", and a changing set of desires and cultural expectations.
+This is also what is animating my new two now projects on the history of plastics and the history of everyday mobilities.

-My first book, La ruée vers le sable: une histoire environnementale des plages de Los Angeles (Sorbonne Editions, 2020), won the 2021 Willi Paul Adams Award awarded by the Organization of American Historians for the best book on American history published in a language other than English.
-A translated and updated version with a new epilogue came out with Oxford University Press in 2024 under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles.
+My first book, initially published in French (Sorbonne Editions, 2020) and then in English in an augmented version with a new epilogue (Oxford University Press, 2024) under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles, won several prizes including the 2021 Willi Paul Adams Award awarded by the Organization of American Historians and the 2025 Arthur Miller First Book Prize.
 I am also the author of several award-winning articles published in academic journals in the US and Europe, including in The Journal of Urban HistoryThe European Journal of American Studies, California History, Vingtième Siècle.
 Revue d'histoire and Actes de la recherche en sciences sociales.

 My research has been supported by grants from the Fulbright Program, the Princeton-Mellon Initiative for Architecture, Urbanism and the Humanities, the British Association of American Studies, the FACE Foundation, the Historical Society of Southern California, the Ahmanson Foundation and the British Academy/Leverhulme Small Grant scheme, among others.